 - Integration with Other Coverage: Rules govern how these accounts interact.
 For instance, you generally cannot contribute to an HSA and have a general-purpose FSA or HRA simultaneously.

-The most effective benefits strategies often use these tools in concert.
+The smartest strategies often use all three in concert.
 A common design pairs an HDHP with an HSA for long-term savings, while offering a Limited-Purpose FSA (for dental and vision only) to cover excepted benefits without jeopardizing HSA eligibility.
-Meanwhile, an HRA might be used to reimburse premiums or provide a post-deductible safety net.
-By understanding the distinct roles of HRAs, FSAs, and HSAs, employers can craft a compliant, cost-effective, and highly attractive benefits ecosystem that supports both employee health and financial well-being.
+Meanwhile, an HRA might reimburse premiums or provide a post-deductible safety net.
+Understand the distinct roles of each, and you can build a benefits package that's compliant, cost-effective, and genuinely attractive—one that supports both health and financial wellness.